Search

 SWS Advisory Board 2021

-Julie Poitras Santos' site-specific art practice includes video, installation, and public projects that include a walking component.
-The relationship between site, story and mobility fuels a wide range of research and production, including the relationship between natural histories, myth and individual story; walking as a form of listening to site; and material agency in an age of climate change.
+Artist, writer and curator Julie Poitras Santos’ transdisciplinary work connects ecological thinking and earth science disciplines with immersive experience and community engagement.
+Her site-specific work includes video, installation, and public projects.
+The relationship between site, story, and mobility fuels a range of research and production, investigating the relationship between natural histories and individual story; walking as a form of listening to site; and material agency in an age of climate change.

 More